 The Cardiac Center at Children's Hospital of Philadelphia (CHOP) has a team of certified child life specialists available for preparation, support and normalization during appointments in the Cardiology Clinic, pre procedural visits in the Intake Center, or during an inpatient stay in any of the three Cardiac Center Units.

 In addition to supporting the child during their hospital admission, it is also imperative that caregivers find support for themselves.
 Processing new information regarding a child’s health can be very difficult for parents.
 Studies show that a caregiver’s anxiety can directly impact the coping skills of their child.
 Some caregivers seek the support of a therapist or psychologist to learn appropriate strategies to implement tools to ensure comfort, ease anxiety, and effectively process their child’s medical experience.
 Child life specialists are also available to provide services to a patient’s siblings to ensure a family-centered approach to care.
 Effectively managing their emotions allows caregivers to lead their child through a positive hospital experience for the whole family.

 Information and resources

-For more help in supporting your child’s upcoming doctors’ appointments, medical tests, or procedures and/or surgeries, please contact the Cardiology Child Life Team via email at CardiologyChildLife@email.chop.edu.
+For more help in supporting your child’s upcoming appointments, medical tests, procedure, or surgery, please contact the Cardiology Child Life Team via email at CardiologyChildLife@email.chop.edu.